Novicetheaf/Honda-Motorcycle-Ecommerce-Project/README.md

 - Now go to your [Heroku dashboard](https://dashboard.heroku.com)

 - From this point you should see an option to the right of the screen called 'New' just under your navigation bar. if you can't find it try this link        [Create new app](https://dashboard.heroku.com/new-app)

-- From this point you want to choose a unique name as it won't allow you to         choose one already taken.
+- From this point you want to choose a unique name, as it won't allow you to choose one already taken.

 - You'll need to set the region for where the servers will be based, so that is up to you, it can be US or EU, if most users willl be from EU, then you should choose EU.